souviksankar2013/Document-Summariser/README.md

 A small Python project that provides a basis for extracting and summarising documents.
 The repository contains the minimal implementation files `app_lib.py` and `main_app.py`.

 **Purpose:**
-- Provide a lightweight starting point for document ingestion and summarisation workflows.
+- Provide a lightweight starting point for document ingestion and summarisation workflows, using Amazon Bedrock for model inference.

+**Built With**
+- Amazon Bedrock (via `boto3` / Bedrock Runtime) — the summarisation call in `app_lib.py` uses Bedrock's `converse` API and a Bedrock model ID.

 **Contents:**
-- `app_lib.py`: Helper library functions used by the application.
+- `app_lib.py`: Helper library functions that call Amazon Bedrock using `boto3`.
-- `main_app.py`: Entry-point script / example runner.
+- `main_app.py`: Streamlit-based entry-point for uploading documents and requesting summaries.
 - `LICENSE`: Project license.

 **Features**
-- Minimal, easy-to-extend structure for document summarisation.
+- Minimal, easy-to-extend structure for document summarisation backed by Bedrock.

 **Requirements**
 - Python 3.8+ (recommended)
-- Any third-party dependencies (if used) should be listed in `requirements.txt` (not included by default).
+- See `requirements.txt` for Python package dependencies used by the code in this repository (includes `awscli` for convenience when configuring AWS credentials).

 **Quick Start (Windows PowerShell)**